How to Buy

 30 Day Lease

-If 10 days are not enough for you to evaluate Manifold in depth, buy the Universal 30 Day Lease product.
+If you would like to evaluate Manifold in depth, buy the Universal 30 Day Lease product.
 For only $95 the lease allows you to run Universal x64 (which allows either a 32-bit or a 64-bit installation) on as many computers as you like for 30 days.
 Although the lease is not refundable and may not be extended, if you would like to purchase a non-leased Manifold license within 60 days the lease may be traded in for full upgrade credit of $95 toward your non-leased license.
 Even after 60 days you may still trade in the lease for a $45 credit.
 Try before you buy, or just use the Lease for short term or one-off projects.

 Terms of Sale / Licensing